Asha-Empire/Game-Story/README.md

 ### 3007...

-Over two centuries after Saiantum’s Mining Charter, its eastern littoral hosts the neon-shrouded freeport **Nebula Nook City**—equal parts refit yard, contraband souk and pirate refuge.
+*Birth of a folk-hero named Mara* - Over two centuries after Saiantum’s Mining Charter, its eastern littoral hosts the neon-shrouded freeport **Nebula Nook City**—equal parts refit yard, contraband souk and pirate refuge.
 * A cyber-smuggler called **Mara** barters military firmware on its back-alleys.
 * She stumbles into a cloaked cell planning to eject the palace tax-men and declare Saiantum neutral.
 * On 18·11 3007 the rebels breach the Imperial garrison’s Q-relay; Mara’s bionic eye overclocks the console, dropping city-wide shields and handing victory to the insurgents.